Heart farts – part 2/6: What is a secondary relationship?

 Through my personal history with my polyamorous triad, I was able to gain further insights:

-When I got together with Maitri and with Nemo, we still believed in the idea of a secondary relationship (as something closer than friendship but less close than a committed romantic relationship).
-However, I did not feel balanced when I went to my appartment to sleep alone while Maitri and Nemo were living in a joint household, slept in the same bed, and had access to immediate couple time.
-Likewise, none of us wanted to exclude the other or throw them out of bed while they wanted to talk, enjoy sex, share affectionate attention, or cuddle with their romantic partner(s) – which would have been a logical conclusion of a secondary relationship in one form or another.
+Then I got together with Maitri and with Nemo.
+In the beginning, we still believed in the idea of a secondary relationship (as something closer than friendship but less close than a committed romantic relationship).
+However, I did not feel comfortable going back to my apartment to sleep alone while Maitri and Nemo were living in a shared household, slept in the same bed, and had access to immediate couple time.
+Likewise, none of us wanted to exclude the other or throw them out of bed while they wanted to share affectionate attention, enjoy sex, or cuddle with their romantic partner(s) – which would have been a logical conclusion of me being secondary in one form or another.

-From these observations and my own experiences I conclude that engaging in a secondary relationship as well as hierarchical polyamory – the concept of primary and secondary relationships – does not constitute a healthy and functional model of romantic relationships.
+From these observations and my own experiences I conclude that engaging in a secondary relationship, and therefore hierarchical polyamory as such – regardless if solo-poly or in a network of primary and secondary relationships – does not constitute an ethical and healthy model of romantic relationships.